EESSI/docs/docs/site_build/site_cvmfs.md

 EOF
 ```

-Note that the EESSI build scripts also expect a standardized naming scheme: `eessi-<eessi_version>-eb-<easybuild_version>-<suffix>.yml`.
+Note that the EESSI build scripts also expect a standardized naming scheme for the easystack file itself: `eessi-<eessi_version>-eb-<easybuild_version>-<suffix>.yml`.
 The suffix can be anything - in upstream EESSI we stick to the convention of specifying the toolchain generation (`2025a`, `2025b`, etc, as they are used in EasyBuild) of the toolchains that the easyconfigs in this easystack use, but that is not a hard requirement.

 Now, add the new easystack file to a feature branch: